Owaizahmd01/Code_Basics_Resume_Projects/README.md

 🔷Function: Executive Management

-## About the Company:
-Atliq Hardwares (imaginary company) is one of India's leading computer hardware producers and well expanded in other countries.

 ## Task:
 🔷 Our Task is to run SQL queries to answer 10 ad-hoc requests for which the business needs insights.